Trading Model Explanation

 When a stock’s signals shows all three colors over the past 6 trading weeks (“BUY”, “SELL”, and “HOLD”) this is an indication that the stock price is consolidating in a horizontal trading range or is in the process of a potential reversal.

-To better filter our market price-based model signals, we include important fundamental data our trading methodology.
+To better filter our market price-based model signals, we include important fundamental data in our allocation models.
 We consider fundamental data separately from the quantitative model (the “BUY”, “SELL”, and “HOLD” signals do not incorporate our fundamental scores).
-In the columns following the daily model signals, we post our composite short-term fundamental score (less than a 4-month horizon) and medium/long-term composite fundamental score (4 to 12 month horizon).
-Scores range from zero (poor fundamental condition of the company) to 100 (excellent fundamental condition of the company).
+In the column preceding the weekly model signals in the allocation models, we post the sector to which the company belongs and the cluster (Growth, Value, Yield) to which the company currently matches.
+For simplicity, we only show the companies at the top of each cluster — the candidates for inclusion in our Top Picks portfolios.
+We do not sort on market capitalization, as this is very secondary to the fundamental strength of the company.
+Fundamental scores (not shown on the Allocation Model prints) range from zero (poor fundamental condition of the company) to 100 (excellent fundamental condition of the company).

-In our Techno/Fundamental Allocation Models (see the U.S. Total Market model and the Stoxx 600 model), we combine our price momentum scores using weekly data along with fundamental criteria provided by Thomson Reuters for each company covered in the model.
-We separate companies into fundamental “clusters”, according to our favourite fundamental measures: Valuation (company valuation and stock PER), Growth (rate of increase in sales, positive earnings revisions), and Yield.
+In our Techno/Fundamental Allocation Models (see the U.S. Total Market Techno/Fundamental Model and the Europe Total Market Techno/Fundamental Model ), we combine our price momentum scores using weekly data along with fundamental scores derived from Thomson Reuters forecast data for each company covered in the model.
+We separate companies into the aforementioned fundamental “clusters”, according to our favourite fundamental measures: Valuation (company valuation and stock PER), Growth (rate of increase in sales, positive earnings revisions), and Yield.
 All our fundamental criteria are described below.
-The model will “flag” the top 10 (approximately) stocks in each cluster, provided that the stock’s price action does not slip behind the universe’s benchmark index.
+The model will “flag” the top 10 to 20 (approximately) stocks in each cluster, provided that the stock’s price action does not slip behind the universe’s benchmark index.
 Investors can create/maintain a thematic portfolio (eg: a high yield portfolio) based on the model’s weekly recommendations or form a multi-strat portfolio, selecting companies from all fundamental clusters.

 Composite Short-Term Fundamental Rating